alethes/meteor-pages/README.md

 Basic usage
 -----------
-The following code should be executed in the common code (both on the server and the client).
+The following should be executed in the common code (both on the server- and the client-side).

 Coffeescript: